joellord/auth0-skeleton/README.md

 # Setup

+Start by adding your Auth0 configurations in `/front/config.js` and `/api/config.js`.

 ## Front end
 The front-end is in the `/front` folder.
 You can start it with `server` or any other static http server.